a sixteen year old's look at the net

-This is the first piece I wrote about the Internet, back in 1990, for my high school newspaper.
+Published 14 December 1991, this is the first piece I wrote about the Internet, specifically USENET Newsgroups.
+This appeared in my high school newspaper the Parker Weekly.

 And as is the atmosphere at most educational institutions, it is all free and open to all.
 I can read any news group I want to, write to people, post a message and get a file relating to any one single event.
 Any problem, any idea, any organization, anything is in these newsgroups.
 There are groups for Celtic, Arabic, and Nordic culture.
 There is a group for pagans, for bisexuals, musicians, animators, poets, narcs, Deadheads, ZappaHeads, computer geeks, speed freaks.

 In the Frank Zappa conference alone, someone had found a study done by the U.S. Veteran's administration on the effects of smoking on prostate cancer on Korean War veterans and had posted it.
 There were set lists from the recent tribute to Frank at Radio City Music hall, information on where to order limited edition vinyl editions of his records, guys looking for one rare bootleg or another, anything.
 There were transcribed lyrics from his songs, including his rare spelling of the common household pet name "Phydeaux."